mvancompernolle/TankBattle/API.md

 8           | CannonMovementOptions cannonMove   | Movement direction command for the cannon.
 12          | int fireWish                       | Is the tank attempting to fire?
 16          | int messageLength                  | Number of bytes for this message.
-(Currently not used)
+(Currently not used) 20          | int playerCount                    | Number of players currently participating in the battle.

 **TankTacticalInfo**